-Students have the option to choose a direct pathway, including mechatronics and biomechanics.
-Students may also pursue a threequarter long capstone project that focuses on solving medical challenges through Engineering Innovation in Health (EIH).
+Students have the option to choose a direct pathway: mechatronics, biomechanics or nano-science and molecular engineering.
+Students may also pursue a three-quarter long capstone project that focuses on solving medical challenges through Engineering Innovations in Health (EIH).
 Many utilize the flexibility of the degree to participate in internships, study abroad and pursue research.